ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

     ```

     We are using `--bridge_all_topics` argument to ensure the `dynamic_bridge` will force a connnection to be made, even
     for topics not used in the ROS2 C++ code.
-This allows a ROS2 terminal to view all of the ROS topics.
-For example, a mapped message topic (like `ar_marker pose`) would not be bridged otherwise since there is not a ROS2 subscriber in in the C++ code.
+This allows a ROS2 terminal to view all of the ROS1 topics.
+For example, without the `--bridge_all_topics` argument, a mapped message topic like `ar_pose_marker` would not be bridged since there is not a ROS2 subscriber in in the C++ code.

 ### Run the ROS2 nodes